Sitecore/sitecore-xamarin-pcl-sdk/scripts/xamarin-store/MobileSDK/Details.md

 SITECORE SHARED SOURCE LICENSE
 ```

+## Dive in

-Since the SDK has been designed as a portable class library (PCL), you can use the very same code on all platforms to fetch the home item contents.
+As the SDK is designed as a portable class library (PCL), you can use the same code on all platforms to fetch the default "home" item content.

 ```csharp
 using (var credentials = new SecureStringPasswordProvider("admin", "b")) // providing secure credentials